-It’s a 3-door hatchback with very short overhangs so the wheels sit right at the corners of the body to maximise cabin space.
-There are sleek curves and distinct side-lines, creating a forward-looking, purposeful stance.
+It’s a three-door hatchback with very short overhangs so the wheels sit right at the corners of the body to maximise cabin space.
+There are sleek curves and distinct sidelines, creating a forward-looking, purposeful stance.
 All cars come with body-coloured bumpers; some have steel wheels, others alloy.

 The newer Ka shares engines and some parts with the Fiat 500 but overall looks a more grown-up car.